csarven/lr-thesis/README.md

   * Reactions: (dis)approvals
 * Addressing social implications of decentralised annotations and UX

+### Comparability and Integrity of Contributions
+* Persistence and Permanence

 ### Evaluation
 * Experiment on document credibility/citability
 * User experiment with different tasks (for the purpose of showing that dokieli or parts of it is a contribution)

-### Comparability of research articles and contributions

 ### Conclusions and Future Work
 * Difficult challenges: Persistence/Permanence